ludyna/ludyna/README.md

 - 💬 Ask me about what is wrong with modern AI.
 - 💬 Ask me about future of the gaming and gave dev.
 - 💬 Ask me about programming languages.
-- 🎓 I have a master's degree in applied mathematics and information systems.
+- 🎓 I have a master's degree in applied mathematics and informatics (Ukraine).

 <br>
 <div align="center">